I recently had a conversation with a startup founder who was in the middle of calculating time to fill and measuring the success of his HR team.

 Time To Fill = Number of days from job posting to job offer acceptance.

-To calculate average time to fill across multiple roles:
+To calculate the average time to fill across multiple roles:

 1. Add the total number of days taken to fill each position.